What’s the Value of My Cardiff-by-the-Sea Home?

 Read More About Cardiff-by-the-Sea:

-Here is a summary of the Cardiff real estate market for April 2019 based on information provided by the MLS (private sales are not included; data are believed to be accurate as of this writing but are not guaranteed).
-A total of 7 homes sold during April, less than half the number of sales in March (down 53%).
+Here is a summary of the Cardiff real estate market for May 2019 based on information provided by the MLS (private sales are not included; data are believed to be accurate as of this writing but are not guaranteed).
+A total of 16 homes sold during May, more than double the number of sales in April (up 128%).

 Detached Homes Sold